Esri/arcgis-maps-sdk-dotnet-samples/README.md

 Notes:

-Note to run samples in VB, you sample viewer can be started with `/vb` parameter on start up.
-When application is compiled, we also deploy `Launch Viewer VB.bat` file to the output folder.
+To run samples in VB, your sample viewer can be started with `/vb` parameter on start up.
+When the application is compiled, we also deploy `Launch Viewer VB.bat` file to the output folder.

 ## Requirements